mulle-sde/mulle-sde-developer/src/mulle-sde/extension-cmake/project/extension/README.md

 ## Quick start

-This is a minimal setup to make this extension add a file to any project type.
+Let's assume the purpose of this extension is to add a file `club.txt` to a project.
+Adding files one time only is a perfect example of an "extra" extension.

-This makes this extension a perfect example of an "extra" extension:
+This is the minimal setup:

 ```
 (